The story of the NUTS! reply

 The Americans defending in that location were members of F Company of the 327th Glider Infantry Regiment, 101st Airborne Division.
 The Germans walked past a bazooka team in a foxhole in front of the Kessler farm and stopped in front of the foxhole of PFC Leo Palma, a B.A.R. gunner.
 Palma described the officers as wearing long overcoats and shiny black boots.
 Lieutenant Henke, who spoke English said, "I want to see the commanding officer of this section."
 Palma was at a loss for words, but Staff Sergeant Carl E. Dickinson who had been manning a position nearby walked out to the road and called the group over to him.
 The Germans explained that they had a written message to be presented to the American Commander in Bastogne.

-Upon receiving Major Jones' phone call at Division Headquarters, the Acting Chief of Staff, Lt.
-Col. Ned Moore entered Tony's sleeping quarters adjacent to the Communications Center.
-Moore wakened Tony and told him, "The Germans have sent some people forward to take our surrender."
-Moore recalled that General McAuliffe, still half asleep, said "Nuts!" and started to climb out of his sleeping bag.
+Upon receiving Maj.
+Jones' phone call at Division Headquarters, the Acting Chief of Staff, Lt.
+Col. Ned Moore entered Brig.
+Gen. Anthony C. McAuliffe's sleeping quarters adjacent to the communications center.
+Moore wakened McAulliffe and told him, "The Germans have sent some people forward to take our surrender."
+Moore recalled that Brig.
+Gen. McAuliffe, still half asleep, said "Nuts!" and started to climb out of his sleeping bag.

-Moore then went back out into the Communications Center where he briefed the rest of the Division staff of the on-going situation, including telling them of Tony's remark of "Nuts!"
+Moore then went back out into the Communications Center where he briefed the rest of the Division staff of the on-going situation, including telling them of McAulliffe's remark of "Nuts!"

 The German surrender demand was typewritten on two sheets.
 One was in English, the other in German.
 They had been typed on an English typewriter as indicated by the fact that the diacritical marks required on the German copy had been entered by hand.